 Hybrid cloud solutions – the best of both worlds?

 Sometimes, the best way is one that mixes the elements of both approaches.
 There’s no rule that your entire data set or infrastructure has to be hosted exclusively on the cloud or on-premise.
-You can use both at the same time – for example, you can keep private, sensitive data and critical infrastructure locally, but deploy most of your other systems and apps in the cloud to make them easily accessible for clients and/or employees.
+You can use both at the same time – for example, you can keep private data and critical infrastructure locally, but keep other non-sensitive information in cloud storage, and deploy most of your other systems and apps in the cloud to make them easily accessible for clients and/or employees.

 The hybrid cloud infrastructure can allow you to shift some of the workloads, and make use of the cloud’s scalability and ease of access, but with better security and a higher degree of control over your systems than in the case of a cloud-only infrastructure.
 You can also balance your short-term and long-term costs.